shaerer/kanboardplugin-updaterelatedtask/README.md

 Note: Plugin folder is case-sensitive.

-Documentation
+Description
 -------------

-On task summary page, in the sidebar there is "Add time interval" button, which adds 30 minutes to time actually spent on this task.
+On task summary page, in the sidebar there is "Update related task" button, which updates the task with an internal relation `identical`.
 Action needs to be confirmed.